sam55silver/zombie-arcade/README.md

 The first Version of the game can be found in the releases section!

-I am currently working on porting this game to the web with improved features, such as a highscore screen.
+I am currently working on porting this game to the web with improved features, such as a high-score screen.
 Read "Change of Engines" for more details.

 ## Change of Engines